Jonathan Frakes: After Star Trek

-Wanting to branch out from the Star Trek franchise, Frakes turned down the opportunity to direct Star Trek: Nemesis to direct the family film Clockstoppers.
-However, his next film, Thunderbirds, was a box-office bomb which he has said single-handedly almost destroyed what had been a successful directing career: "[My] name was taken off the lists ...
+Branching out from the Star Trek franchise, Frakes directed the 2002 family film Clockstoppers.
+However, his next film, 2004's Thunderbirds, was a box-office bomb, which he has said single-handedly almost destroyed what had been a successful directing career: "[My] name was taken off the lists ...
 I went from 60 to zero.
 It was a wake-up for me.
 I had been so positive, and so blessed, and so fortunate."
-It was several years before Frakes was given another opportunity to direct for television, and Thunderbirds remains his last theatrical directorial credit.
+It was several years before Frakes was given another opportunity to direct for television, and Thunderbirds remains his final theatrical directorial credit.

-Much of Frakes' acting work after Star Trek has been animation voice acting, most notably voicing the recurring role of David Xanatos in the animated series Gargoyles, and he provided the voice of his own head in a jar in the Futurama episode "Where No Fan Has Gone Before".
+Much of Frakes's acting work after Star Trek has been animation voice acting, most notably voicing the recurring role of David Xanatos in the animated series Gargoyles, and he provided the voice of his own head in a jar in the Futurama episode "Where No Fan Has Gone Before".
 He had a small, uncredited role in the 1994 film Camp Nowhere.
 Frakes also voiced Finn the Human's adult version in the episodes "Puhoy" and "Dungeon Train" on Adventure Time.

 Frakes was an executive producer for the WB series Roswell, directed several episodes, and guest-starred in three episodes.
 His relationship with Star Trek is downplayed in the season 3 episode "Secrets and Lies", in which the alien character Max auditions for a guest role as an alien for Star Trek: Enterprise.

 Frakes appeared on the 1994 Phish album Hoist, playing trombone on the track titled "Riker's Mailbox".
 Frakes would occasionally perform on the trombone during his tenure as Commander Riker, drawing on his college marching band experience.
 He was also a member of "The Sunspots", a vocal backup group of Star Trek cast members that appeared on Brent Spiner's 1991 album Ol' Yellow Eyes Is Back.